 \section{Introduction}

-State of the art SLAM algorithms enable robots to build metric maps representing their environment.
+State-of-the-art SLAM algorithms enable robots to build metric maps representing their environment.
 However, robot built maps (referred to as robot maps) are not always easy to understand.
 They suffer from sensor noise, clutter, and can be complex if the environment is large and complicated.
-It is often easier to use high-level features, such as rooms and corridors, than to directly use the robot map.
+It is often easier for a human to use high-level features, such as rooms and corridors, than to directly be presented with the robot map.
 This is true in fields such as human-robot interactions, where one could communicate places and directions using rooms' names instead of coordinates, or in planning, where robots need to visit rooms in the optimal order.

 But robot maps are not the only type of map a robot can use.
 For example, hand-drawn sketches are very intuitive interfaces for human-robot interactions and are effective at conveying spacial configurations, as shown by \textcite{skubic_using_2007}.
 However, sketch maps are not metrically accurate, sometimes by design.
 For example, the person who drew might have altogether ignored a feature of the environment because they judged it unimportant.
 While humans are able to take those changes into account, and understand the abstraction in the drawing, a robot can not easily interpret such a fuzzy representation of an environment.